Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 The Subject: A 1,899 mm Seated Bear

 The geometry was generated with Meshy AI using the reference photograph shown in Fig. 0 as the direct input to its image-to-3D pipeline.
-The output — a binary STL with 1,288,908 triangles — was scaled from millimetres to metres in Python.
+The output — a binary STL with 1,288,908 triangles — was scaled from millimeters to meters in Python.
 No manual geometry editing was performed.

 X — Width